 Achieve new levels of productivity with the LG gram Pro, designed for those who demand both power and portability.
 Weighing just 3.3 lbs and measuring a mere 0.6 inches thin, this ultra-light laptop is built for effortless mobility without compromise.
 The 17” display delivers ultra-vivid colors, deep blacks, and exceptional contrast, making everything from detailed projects to streaming content look vivid, vibrant and immersive and lifelike.
 At gram Pro’s core, the Intel Evo Edition Intel Core¹ Ultra 9 processor (Series 2) ensures seamless performance for AI-driven tasks and demanding workloads.
 This LG gram Pro laptop is powered by NVIDIA Blackwell, GeForce RTX 50 Series² Laptop GPUs bringing game-changing AI capabilities to gamers and creators.

-Q: Does this have a touchscreen (not the touch pad)?
+Q: Does this laptop have a camera in the front?

 Achieve new levels of productivity with the LG gram Pro, designed for those who demand both power and portability.
 Weighing just 3.3 lbs and measuring a mere 0.6 inches thin, this ultra-light laptop is built for effortless mobility without compromise.
 The 17” display delivers ultra-vivid colors, deep blacks, and exceptional contrast, making everything from detailed projects to streaming content look vivid, vibrant and immersive and lifelike.
 At gram Pro’s core, the Intel Evo Edition Intel Core¹ Ultra 9 processor (Series 2) ensures seamless performance for AI-driven tasks and demanding workloads.
 This LG gram Pro laptop is powered by NVIDIA Blackwell, GeForce RTX 50 Series² Laptop GPUs bringing game-changing AI capabilities to gamers and creators.